7RU7H/CTFs/TryHackMe/Markdown/Watcher/Watcher-Writeup.md

 The time to live(ttl) indicates its OS.
 It is a decrementation from each hop back to original ping sender.
 Linux is < 64, Windows is < 128.
 ![ping](Screenshots/ping.png)

-Nikto and Nuclei both read the robot.txt for flag_one.txt
+Nikto and Nuclei both read the robotsexit
+.txt for flag_one.txt

 ```bash
 curl http://10.10.183.138/flag_1.txt
 ```